alexsun2/simon-says/README.md

 [Simon Says](https://www.mathsisfun.com/games/simon-says.html) is a memory game with four colors, where the game generates a random sequence of the colors and the player needs to replay those colors in order.
 On each successful playback, the game generates another color and lengthens the sequence.

+Make sure to add tester.jar and javalib.jar and add a run configuration to the project to run the game

 Code not published for now.

 ## Display